June 12-13, 2023

 Session Format

-Each presentation session is scheduled for 60 minutes and should include time for introductions and audience questions.
-Sessions can take the form of an oral presentation (making use of audiovisuals) or panel discussion.
+Each conference session is scheduled for 60 minutes and should include time for introductions and audience questions.
+Sessions can take the form of oral presentations or panel discussions.
 Sessions are limited to a total of three speakers or panel members.
 Content must be effectively covered in the time provided.
 Presenters should plan for up to 120 attendees in each session.

 Conference Audience